History & Culture

 Acquired by the Queensland Government in 1919 as part of the assets of the Chillagoe Company, it returned to full production the following year, supplying the reopened Chillagoe Smelters.
 As the Einasleigh State Mine, it finally closed in 1922 as a result of depleted ore reserves and a post-war drop in the world copper price.

 Einasleigh sits on the Eastern edge of the Newcastle Range, on the banks of the Copperfield River.
 Einasleigh is on the old Chillagoe to Forsayth railway.
-Once a Copper mining town, it is set among some unusual scenery with flat top hills that rise out of the grasslands.
+Once a Copper mining town, Einasleigh is set at the foot of Red Rock Hill and the Caterpillar Range.

 The Einasleigh Hotel situated only walking distance from the brilliant Copperfield George is home to a truly magnificent miniature furniture collection, truly of museum quality this collection should not be missed.